nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ```
 [x] Recipe names can contain only alphabets, numbers and underscores and must be non-empty.
 ```

+> :bulb: The expected output of the test case above might exceed an A4 page's width when viewing in PDF format or when printed.
+See the full output on the online developer guide [here](https://ay2122s1-cs2113t-t10-3.github.io/tp/DeveloperGuide.html#creating-recipes).

 ### Switching Recipes for Modification